Martha L. Sutter, Director

-Setnor’s four departments offer the Bachelor of Arts degree in music, Bachelor of Music degree in composition, music education, music industry, performance, and sound recording, and the Bachelor of Science degree in entertainment industries.
+Setnor’s four departments offer the Bachelor of Arts degree in music, Bachelor of Music degree in composition, music education, music industry, performance, and sound recording technology.
 Setnor offers minors in jazz studies, music industry, performance, and private music study.
 A unique program in music industry allows selected students to pursue a five-year double degree program culminating in a Bachelor of Music in Music Industry from Setnor and a Master of Business Administration from the Martin J. Whitman School of Management .
 While Setnor prides itself in the traditional study of classical instruments and voice, a new option to study applied lessons in jazz/commercial trumpet, trombone, saxophone, guitar, piano/keyboard, bass/electric bass, drum set/mallets, and voice now exists with our undergraduate degrees in music industry, sound recording technology, music education, and BA Music.

-The school has organic relationships with other entities on campus including the College of Arts and Sciences’ Department of Art & Music Histories, which provides all the core courses in music history, the School of Education, which provides dual enrollment for all music education majors, and the S.I.
-Newhouse School of Public Communications and the Martin J. Whitman School of Management for majors in music and entertainment industries.
+The school has organic relationships with other entities on campus including the College of Arts and Sciences ’ Department of Art & Music Histories, which provides all the core courses in music history, the School of Education , which provides dual enrollment for all music education majors, and the Martin J. Whitman School of Management for majors in music industry.
 Setnor maintains a professional caliber recording studio in the Bird Library’s Belfer Audio Archives, provides all athletic band support for SU Athletics, and collaborates with Hendricks Chapel to provide the University Organist and Hendricks Chapel Choir.

-Setnor offers a semester in Los Angeles in cooperation with the S.I.
-Newhouse School of Public Communications, semesters in London and Strasbourg, and a biannual week in Brazil through SUAbroad.
+Setnor offers a semester in Los Angeles, London, and Strasbourg.
 The semester in Strasbourg includes study at the Conservatoire de Strasbourg.

 All of Setnor’s music ensembles, including bands, choirs, jazz ensembles, symphony orchestra, and chamber ensembles are open to all students on campus.
 Setnor presents over 200 performances annually during the 28-week academic year that are open to the public and webcast on the Internet.
 It also maintains a large inventory of musical instruments including 67 pianos, historic keyboards, four organs, and an inventory of all traditional band and orchestral instruments.
 The school maintains and operates the Crouse Chimes and historic Setnor Auditorium with its iconic 3,823-pipe Holtkamp organ.